DhruvThakker/registration_api/README.md

 )
 ```

-* Add the urls of the app (course_dashboard_api) to ‘url_patterns’ in python file /edx/app/edxapp/edx-platform/lms/urls.py
+* Add the urls of the app (registration_api) to ‘url_patterns’ in python file /edx/app/edxapp/edx-platform/lms/urls.py

 ```python
 urlpatterns = (